gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 ## Summary

 There's [a lot to be said](https://www.apollographql.com/docs/federation/managed-federation/advanced-topics/) about schema versioning and release strategies.
-Let's be brief and distill a few key points:
+Let's be (fairly) brief and distill a few key points:

 ### Post-deploy hooks don't fix everything